Turmolt/AutoGrader/README.md

 #This means that we can have multiple queries checking the same problem but not
 #deduct points multiple times for the same answer

 #EXAMPLE:

-=1
+=0
 *[A1] Check1 [IF] (Did not use IF function in cell A1 -3)
 **[A1] Check1 [AND] (Did not use AND function in cell A1 -3)

-#Checks if there is 1 or more IF functions in cell A1, -3pts if they did not
+#Checks if there is 1 or more IF functions AND if there is 1 or more AND functions in cell A1, -3pts if they did not do both
 ```